suchak1/audit_map/README.md

   - add travis-ci encrypted keys
 - Surge Deployment

+- new functionality: (greyed out "REVOKED" after REVOKE and then GRANT on second open)
+- new functionality: loading button while sdk api calls are made

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md)